 Whether you’re buying for personal consumption or business through the internet, online shopping is now a big part of our everyday lives.
 This fact is going to evolve even more so in the coming years with the upsurge of e-commerce businesses that are promptly capitalising on the soaring number of online shoppers today.

 There has been a growing demand for e-commerce license in Dubai, UAE.
-The United Arab Emirates–having the most advanced e-commerce market in the whole MENA region–is set to hit a staggering US$16 billion (AED 59 billion) e-commerce transactions in 2019 according to the joint study published by Dubai Economy and VISA entitled ‘UAE eCommerce Landscape’.
-Average annual growth of 23 percent was also projected between 2018 and 2022.
+The United Arab Emirates–having the most advanced e-commerce market in the whole MENA region–is set to hit a staggering US$50 billion (AED 184 billion) e-commerce transactions by the end of 2021, boosted by a surge in e-commerce as a result of the global coronavirus pandemic.

 Several factors have contributed to the UAE’s global e-commerce positioning, including the rise of startups and tech-savvy consumers in the country.
 More importantly, the UAE government plays a vital role in reinforcing smart transactions between businesses and consumers today by expanding cashless payment options for various types of purchases and government services in the country.